Ga direct naar de inhoud

 The geneticist and physician Hans Clevers (born 1957) has been the President of the Royal Netherlands Academy of Arts and Sciences (KNAW) since 1 June.
 He has also been professor of molecular genetics at Utrecht University Medical Centre (UMC-U) since 2002.

 Hans Clevers studied medicine and biology, taking his doctorate at Utrecht University in 1985 and going on to carry out postdoctoral work at Harvard.
 From 1991 to 2002, he was professor of immunology at the UMC-U, where he has been professor of molecular genetics since 2002.
-From 2002 to 2012, he was the director of the Hubrecht Institute, one of the seventeen KNAW institutes.
+From 2002 to 2012, he was the director of the Hubrecht Institute, one of the sixteen KNAW institutes.
 In order to prevent any conflict of interests, Prof. Clevers has resigned from his position at the Hubrecht Institute and is continuing his research two days a week at the UMC-U. He is also an honorary professor at Central South University in Changsha, Hunan, China.